peterfox1/fsmp-print/fs-macro-panel/README.md

 * Layer height: 0.35mm
 * Infill: 10%
-* Consider using a brim if you encounter first layer issues.
+* Consider using a brim to avoid first layer issues or warping

 ---
 #### Square Buttons (x7)